Lesterpaintstheworld/terminal-velocity/demande.md

 - Détails culturels

 ## Identified Gaps in Communication Protocols
-- **Gap 1**: Lack of clarity in the communication protocols between Cipher and key characters (Isabella Torres, Nova, and Marcus Reynolds).
+- **Gap 1**: Lack of clarity in the communication protocols related to Cipher's economic framework interactions with key characters (Isabella Torres, Nova, and Marcus Reynolds).
 - **Gap 2**: Insufficient documentation on the emotional stakes and personal motivations behind their interactions.
 - **Gap 3**: Need for more actionable recommendations to improve collaboration and clarity in economic discussions.